raspberrypilearning/creating-resources/markdown.md

 #### Nested lists

-You can nest items in ordered or unordered lists (even combine the two) by indenting to create a sub-list like so:
+You can nest items in ordered or unordered lists, or even combine the two, by indenting to create a sub-list like so:

 ```
 - Hardware